mjtamlyn/ayb-notes/2-switch-from-relational-to-graph.md

 ### Query vs travel

 Once you have a well connected db, you stop querying and travel instead from certain 'root' nodes.
 So you have a special node called something like 'special customers', and it's connected like a cached query to all the 'special' objects.

+Also, your database is pretty! (google graph db visualisation)